-Attorney General Nominee Merrick Garland’s Senate Confirmation Hearing To Begin February 22
+Attorney General Nominee Merrick Garland's Senate Confirmation Hearing To Begin February 22

 Negotiations in the Senate over determining an organizing resolution to govern the chamber that is split 50-50 saw Garland's confirmation hearing become something of a bargaining chip following President Biden's announcement of his plans to nominate on January 7.
 Before the resolution went into effect, Republicans retained their hold on the chair roles.
 South Carolina Republican Lindsey Graham was the Senate Judiciary Committee Chair until the agreement was reached last week, giving him the right to approve Durbin's request for a hearing.

-When the Illinois senator sought to hold Garland’s hearing on February 8, Graham refused because he claimed it violated the committee’s standard of only holding a confirmation hearing 28 days after receiving paperwork.
-Graham also argued that there was not enough time to consider Garland’s appointment due to the forthcoming Senate impeachment trial for former president Donald Trump.
+When the Illinois senator sought to hold Garland's hearing on February 8, Graham refused because he claimed it violated the committee's standard of only holding a confirmation hearing 28 days after receiving paperwork.
+Graham also argued that there was not enough time to consider Garland's appointment due to the forthcoming Senate impeachment trial for former President Donald Trump.

 Grassley's statement revealed the decision to brush aside the 28-day rule because of the significance of the position.